 The health care provider will perform a complete physical examination to help determine the cause of your symptoms.
 Blood and urine tests will be done.

 The following laboratory tests can confirm and help diagnose hyponatremia:

 The cause of hyponatremia must be diagnosed and treated.
-In some cases, cancer may cause the condition, and radiation, chemotherapy, or surgery to remove the tumor may correct the sodium imbalance.
+If cancer is the cause of the condition, radiation, chemotherapy, or surgery to remove the tumor may correct the sodium imbalance.

 Other treatments depend on the specific type of hyponatremia.